snkrheadz/random_password/README.md

-# 🔑 PasswordGenerator
+# 🔑 RandomPassword

-🔑 PasswordGenerator is a strong password generator that help your way to generate secure password quickly.
+🔑 RandomPassword is a strong password generator that help your way to generate secure password quickly.

 ## Installation